autoplot/documentation/javadoc/org/autoplot/dom/Axis.md

-# org.autoplot.dom.AxisThe state of an axis, X, Y, or a Z axis colorbar, such as range and the
+# org.autoplot.dom.Axis

- scale type.
+The state of an axis, X, Y, or a Z axis colorbar, such as range and the scale type.

-Axis( )
+# Axis( )

 ***